Pluck a few flower petals and add flavor and color to your favorite salad, beverage, or jelly.

 Start by making sure the flowers you select are edible and pesticide free.
 Remove the pistils and stamens to avoid the bitter flavor of pollen.

-Eat daylily buds fresh from the garden or boil them like snap beans.
+Eat daylily buds fresh from the garden or boil them like snap beans, add a little butter, and serve.
 Or batter and fry daylily and squash flowers for a floral tempura.

 Freeze a few pansy flowers in ice and add them to lemonade or sparkling water to add a gourmet touch to any meal.